kalekdev/uni/semester-1/lineare-algebra/notes.typ

   norm(bold(A))_2 = abs(lambda_"max" (bold(A)))
 $

-In the symmetrical case, real eigenvalues are ensured, which we have $n$ of, meaning the a linear combination of eigenvectors can cover the entire space and the maximum eigenvalue is the largest resulting norm of any unit vector (each eigenvalue has two unit vectors in its eigenspace which increase in length by $lambda_"max"$).
+In the symmetrical case, *n* real eigenvalues are ensured meaning that a linear combination of eigenvectors can cover the entire space and the maximum eigenvalue is the largest resulting norm of any unit vector.

 $bold(A^H A)$ ensures the eigenvalues become real ($CC dot CC = RR$), which is then accounted for by the square root - this can be proven due to $bold(A^H A)$ being Hermetian symmetric and thus diagonalizable using unitary matrixes accoring to the spectral theorem.